w3f/Grants-Program/applications/msai.md

 ## Project Overview
 ### Overview
-Many patients use clinics worldwide, but they face difficulty or redundant duplicate tests when visiting a new clinic.
-It is inconvenient and in many cases not practical to carry data over from clinic to clinic especially worldwide.
+Many patients use clinics worldwide, but they face difficulty moving having to take redundant duplicate tests when visiting a new clinic.
+It is inconvenient and in many cases not practical to carry data over from clinic to clinic parcticularly between countries.
-While designing an international app for this use case we realised there is no easy way to store the data in a decentralised manner.
+While designing an international app for this use case we wanted to store the data in a decentralised manner.
 For further background you can[ read our blog](https://www.notion.so/Why-we-need-a-blockchain-for-health-data-1080c5b727964721822650972c28cab2)

-Our solution is to start from the patients perspective and customise a blockchain such that data storage becomes a first class citizen of the ecosystem.
-In the first instance, the parachains user would be our own app where users store any medical documents with automated information extraction, along with authenticated gpdr opt out.
+Our proposal is to customise a blockchain such that data storage becomes a first class citizen of the ecosystem.
+Essentially we could implement something like the w3c Solid pod decentralised storage as a sidecar integration with a Susbtrate node.
-Through a standardized api, our proposed system will be usable by any application or system where they deal with health data and get user opt-in thus contributing to demand for the Polkadot ecosystem.
+Integrating application specific security and storage for every application is a major pain point which is not addressed by blockchains.
+A combination of a blockchain, parachain and Solid pod api would provide the security, decentralisation and immutable record keeping that is needed to make healthcare interoperable.

-We intend to incorporate a level of encryption and anonymity guaranteed by the nodes with a ready smart contract developed in  Ink!/ WebAssembly which records ownership and access [1].
+To make this feasible it needs to be split into stages initially using a smart contract developed in  Ink!/ WebAssembly which records ownership and access [1] to a pod with a similar API to Solid PODs [4].

-ID verification and data storage could be integrated through a Sidecar approach allowing other app developers within the health ecosystem to reuse the chain without needing their own backend.
+ID verification and data storage could be integrated through a Sidecar approach allowing other app developers within the ecosystem to reuse the chain without needing their own backend.
-Integrating security and storage for every application is a major pain point which is not addresses by any web3 chains natively.
+For a simpler initial alpha we could integrate IPFS as a pod, thus not implementing all the security and encryption api that are required for Solid pods.
+Rather than complicating the protocol in the first phase we would distribute the data and verify it is authentic by having a secure hash stored on the chain with the data in the separate pod.
+With trust being established by the blockchain layer, any blockchain node that provides faulty data as verified through blockchain smart contract stored hashes will be kicked out and forfiet their staking in the parachains native token.
+We also propose specific data format for anonymous tags such that no user identified private data would be exposed during the whole process.
+Additional layers of encryption and anonymity would be provided in subsequent phases.

+The initial user of this parachain would be our own app where users store any medical documents with automated information extraction, along with authenticated gpdr opt out.

 Sample screen of users view of how the data will be presented in our implementation can be seen here https://docs.google.com/presentation/d/1XEQ6qtTLwkmc6JgtpytEUJqhh1behskOWh3s4uE1cXw/edit?usp=sharing

-Unlike centralized health platforms, the idea is to store the value-added data on a layer of the blockchain.
-With trust being established by the blockchain layer, any blockchain node that provides faulty data will be kicked out and forfiet their staking in the parachains native token.
-With anonymous tags such that no user identified private data would be exposed during the whole process and various layers of encryption and anonymity would be provided in subsequent phases.
-This platform would allow game theory incentives and smart contract based marketplaces for data trading to encourage adoption along with a reference app.
+Such a platform would allow game theory incentives and smart contract based marketplaces for data trading to encourage adoption along with a reference app.

 Our teams' relevance to this proposal is years of research and development on medical data along with technology aware accredited medical doctors.
 We also have experts of data collection extraction and scaling.
 Further Dr Salman Marvasti has multiple years experience working with blockchain technologies including ZKP both for cross border fintech as well as for data analysis through storing all the chains data in AWS Neptune and AWS Aurora API based databases.
 This is a phased plan with part of the design to be implemented in this first phase, which each phase being usable . in summary benefits of blockchain for this data includes
-* Decentralised: Data ownership is not lost to any central authority
+* Decentralised: Data ownership is not lost to any central authority and access is controlled through secure ownership of NFTs
 * Incentive to participate: various mechanisms  could be developed as smart tokens or native token of the parachain linked to DOT.
 * Users:  publishers of health can receive some amount of token as rewards from any sponsor on the platform.
 * Public: The api and parachain would be public so that any other apps such that deal with medical data can use this parachain.